giuliobosco/domotics/doc/Documentazione/Guide/GuidaTomcatCentOS7.md

 ## configure Apache Reverse Proxy

-Apache will be used as Reverse Proxy, for redirect the requests from the apache web server to Apache Tomcat.
+Apache will be used as Reverse Proxy, to redirect the requests from the apache web server to Apache Tomcat.

 Install Apache on CentOS, enable it and start it.